Framework Category

 Has your organization integrated cybersecurity considerations into all phases of your product development lifecycle?

-This question assesses whether security is built into products from conception through retirement rather than added as an afterthought.
+Security across the product lifecycle is what's being assessed, namely whether cybersecurity is built into every phase from conception through retirement rather than added late.
 Effective integration includes security requirements gathering, threat modeling during design, secure coding practices during development, security testing before release, and vulnerability management post-deployment.

 Does your organization have a process to identify and manage unauthorized or unapproved technology solutions (shadow IT) being used to meet business objectives?